Local Training Courses for PMLD – SLD – MLD

 To learn more please click here

-- Hadrian School, Newcastle
+- Hadrian School in Newcastle upon Tyne.

-- John F Kennedy School, London
+- John F Kennedy School in London.

-- Swiss Cottage School, London
+- Swiss Cottage School in London.

-- Threeeways School, Bath.
+- Threeeways School in Bath.

-- Wilson Stuart School, Birmingham.
+- Wilson Stuart School in Birmingham.